XXJones21/website/content/en/docs/tutorials/configuration/configure-redis-using-configmap.md

 EOF
 ```

-Apply the ConfigMap and the following Redis pod manifest to your cluster.
+Apply the ConfigMap and a Redis pod manifest to your cluster.

 ```shell
 kubectl apply -f example-redis-config.yaml kubectl apply -f https://raw.githubusercontent.com/kubernetes/website/main/content/en/examples/pods/config/redis-pod.yaml
 ```

+### Understanding the Pod Manifest

-Once applied, review the Redis Pod manifest to understand how it configures Redis:
+The Redis pod manifest defines how your Redis instance is deployed and configured within Kubernetes.
+Review the Redis Pod manifest to understand how its mounted to the pod:

 - A volume named `config` is defined at `spec.volumes[1]`
 - The `key` and `path` located within `spec.volumes[1].configMap.items[0]` mount the `redis-config` key from the `example-redis-config` ConfigMap as `/redis-master/redis.conf`.